HIV Lens data methods

 Living with diagnosed HIV

-The number of people living with diagnosed HIV per 1,000 people aged 15-59 years.
+The data show the rate of people living with a diagnosed HIV infection per 1,000 people aged 15-59 years, which is used to inform HIV testing guidelines, and the number of people.

 HIV treatment coverage